-Some people lose hope and give up if they don’t get results from the start, and they lose out on a lot of positive results along the way.
+Some people lose hope and give up if they don’t get results from the start, and they lose out on many positive results along the way.
 Stay committed to the plan to get the profit boost for which you have been hoping.

 How Search Engines Work

-Some people jump into SEO without fully understanding how Google and other search engines work.
-This mistake makes it much harder to rank.
-For the best results and to get the most from your effort, learn how search engines decide what content to put on the first page.
+Some people jump into SEO without fully understanding how Google and other search engines work, and this mistake makes it much harder to rank.
+To get the most from your effort, learn how search engines decide what content to put on the first page for the best results.

 Google does not have enough employees to look through all websites and decide which ones are the most relevant, so it uses search spiders to index content.
 It can take several weeks for new websites to get the attention of Google spiders.
 Google then looks at several factors to decide what rank to give your website.

-It considers your target keywords and compares your website to other sites that use the same keywords.
-Google then looks at factors such as website loading speed, backlinks, content length, and more to assign a rank.
+It considers your target keywords and compares your website to other sites that use the exact keywords.
+Google then looks at website loading speed, backlinks, content length, and more to assign a rank.
 In simple terms, the most informative and valuable content tends to rank higher than the rest.
 Focus on providing the best possible content if you want to rank well.

-There are many other benefits to SEO that are worth exploring if you have still not made up your mind.
+Many other benefits to SEO are worth exploring if you have still not made up your mind.
 Most people tend to trust natural search results more than paid advertising.
-With that fact near the top of your mind, search engine optimization increases your trust factors and boosts your prospective customers’ odds of buying from you.
+With that fact near the top of your mind, search engine optimization increases your trust and boosts your prospective customers’ odds of buying from you.

 SEO Steps to Avoid